Weekend Taste of Miami With Kids

 Shopping for hotels on line several South Beach places looked stylish but not necessarily family friendly and some were potentially a little seedy.
 Key Biscayne has a few hotels and a lot of vacation condos.

-In short: I would say that Miami can provide a fun weekend getaway with kids, even without resorting to the zoo and aquarium.
+I would say that Miami can provide a fun weekend getaway with kids, even without resorting to the zoo and aquarium.
 Be prepared to eat well, see some fun sights, enjoy the beach, and to drive yourself around.